Dieterbe/dieterblog/content/posts/open-source-undefined-part-1-the-alternative-origin-story.md

 ## The "official" OSI story.

-Let's first get the official story out the way, the one you see repeated over and over on [websites](https://www.redhat.com/en/topics/open-source/what-is-open-source), [on WikiPedia](https://en.wikipedia.org/wiki/Open-source-software_movement) and probably in most computing history books.
+Let's first get the official story out the way, the one you see repeated over and over on [websites](https://www.redhat.com/en/topics/open-source/what-is-open-source), [on Wikipedia](https://en.wikipedia.org/wiki/Open-source-software_movement) and probably in most computing history books.

 Back in 1998, there was a [small group of folks who felt that the verbiage at the time (Free Software) had become too politicized](https://web.archive.org/web/20021001164015/http://www.opensource.org/docs/history.php). (note: the Free Software Foundation was founded 13 years prior, in 1985, and informal use of "free software" had around since the 1970's).
 They felt they needed a new word "to market the free software concept to people who wore ties". ([source](https://www.oreilly.com/openbook/opensources/book/perens.html))  (somewhat ironic since today many of us like to say "Open Source is not a business model")

-Bruce Perens - an early Debian project leader and hacker on free software projects such as [busybox](https://www.busybox.net/) - had authored the first [Debian Free Software Free Guidelines](https://en.wikipedia.org/wiki/Debian_Free_Software_Guidelines) in 1997 which was turned into the first [Open Source Definition](https://en.wikipedia.org/wiki/The_Open_Source_Definition) when he founded the [OSI](https://opensource.org) (Open Source Initiative) with Eric Raymond in 1998.
+Bruce Perens - an early Debian project leader and hacker on free software projects such as [busybox](https://www.busybox.net/) - had authored the first [Debian Free Software Guidelines](https://en.wikipedia.org/wiki/Debian_Free_Software_Guidelines) in 1997 which was turned into the first [Open Source Definition](https://en.wikipedia.org/wiki/The_Open_Source_Definition) when he founded the [OSI](https://opensource.org) (Open Source Initiative) with Eric Raymond in 1998.
 As you continue reading, keep in mind that from the get-go, OSI's mission was supporting the industry.
 Not the community of hobbyists.

 Eric Raymond is of course known for his seminal 1999 essay on development models ["The cathedral and the bazaar"](https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar), but he also worked on [fetchmail](https://en.wikipedia.org/wiki/Fetchmail) among others.